Path partial groups: Introduction

 \subsection{Acknowledgements:}

-The authors are thankful to Ellen Henke for showing interest in these results and pointing out reference \cite{Salati}, and to Edoardo Salati for providing us with an earlier version of his work.
-The authors also want to thank Carles Broto for introducing us to the arguments in \cite{alex-carles} that lead to Theorem \ref{thm:introduction_thmB}.
+The authors are thankful to Ellen Henke for showing interest in these results and pointing out reference \cite{MR4548989}, and to Edoardo Salati for providing us with an earlier version of his work.